 For a while the old club premises in Temple Street were kept on until the work on the lounge floor could be completed.

 The two squash courts were knocked together and a floor put across half way up.
 In this way the bottom part could be used as a billiards room and the upper floor provided a large concert room and bar, named the Moreton Suite after one of the club’s early stalwarts.
 The most recent addition is a bungalow for the Steward.

 From 1946 onwards the club’s expanding premises provided a very wide variety of activities for its members.
-Apart from the concerts put on in the ‘Moreton Suite’ there were all sorts of other activities organized by different sections, including fishing, football, snooker, darts, dominoes, table tennis, dancing, photography.
+Apart from the concerts put on in the ‘Moreton Suite’ there were all sorts of other activities organized by different sections, including football, snooker, darts, dominoes, table tennis and dancing.
 The Wolverhampton Amateur Radio Society has met on the premises for over 30 years.

 These wrought iron gates were specially commissioned in 1971 by the Club and are based on the Club’s, lightning bolt symbol.
 They were designed by Vince McHugh, the First Engineer (Planning) at the MEB.